ESZlab/EZmito2/README.md

 ## 🌟 Overview

-**EZmito** is a simple and fast command-line tool designed for comprehensive mitochondrial genome analyses.
+**EZmito2** is a simple and fast command-line tool designed for comprehensive mitochondrial genome analyses.
 It provides a suite of utilities for processing, analyzing, and visualizing mitochondrial DNA sequences with a focus on ease of use and efficiency.

 > 💻 **Web Server Available!** A parallel web-based version is available at [ezmito.unisi.it](http://ezmito.unisi.it)